 When the bread has cooled and is only a touch warm, I would get going on making the icing.
 It moves fast, so have all your ingredients ready, measured and on stand-by.

 Brown 2 tablespoons of butter in a 9 or 10-inch skillet over medium heat.
-Once the butter has melted, kill the heat and whisk in the maple syrup, it should start bubbling like crazy.
+Once the butter is golden brown and smells nutty, turn off the heat and whisk in the maple syrup, it should start bubbling like crazy.
 Keep your cool, just whisk until the bubbles become less, um fierce.
-Add in 1/2 cup to 3/4 cup powdered sugar, whisk out any lumps and until the icing is thick yet pourable.
-If it becomes too thick, you can thin out with a little milk.
+Add in 1/2 cup to 3/4 cup sifted powdered sugar, whisk out any lumps and until the icing is thick yet pourable.
+If too thick, you can thin out with a little milk.
+If too thin, add a spoonful of powdered sugar.
 Lastly add a splash of vanilla.

-While the icing is warm, drizzle it haphazardly over the bread, making sure to get the icing all over the top and into any nooks and crannies.
-I make mine thicker (by being heavy handed with the powdered sugar) so it’s thick.
-Totally up to you!
+While the icing is warm, spread or drizzle it over the bread, making sure to get the icing all over the top and into any nooks and crannies.
+I like mine on the thick side (by being heavy handed with the powdered sugar), either way it’s totally up to you!

 Slice.